 Landmines and unexploded cluster bombs don't discriminate, they are just as likely to kill a child as they are a soldier.
 And they keep on killing long after the guns of war have been silenced.

 United Nations Mine Action Service (UNMAS)

-Established in 1997, the United Nations Mine Action Service (UNMAS) leads, coordinates and implements United Nations efforts to eliminate landmines and explosive hazards and to mitigate their impact on people's lives.
+Established in 1997, the United Nations Mine Action Service (UNMAS) leads, coordinates, and implements projects and programmes to mitigate the threat posed by explosive ordnance.